cosenary/Instagram-PHP-API/README.markdown

 ### Further endpoints ###

-It's planned always to extend the class with new methods.
+It's planned to extend the class with new methods.
-Let me know, if you think that one of the missing endpoints has a especially priority.
+Let me know, if you think, that one of the missing endpoints has priority.

 **Missing Endpoints:**